weaversa/cryptol-course/README.md

    cryptographic engine.
 Success here requires modules and concepts from many of the previous labs.

+## Graphical View of the Course

+Our suggested flow would be to follow the red line.
+Dependencies are given by black lines.

 <img class="center" src="https://raw.githubusercontent.com/weaversa/cryptol-course/flow-tweaks/misc/deps.svg" alt="Dependencies and Suggested Course Flow">